itspriddle/josh.fail/_posts/2022-06-16-somehow-i-manage-everyone-wants-to-sell-you-something.md

     from unstructured data in healthcare.
 I still don't know what that is, but the more you ask me about it, Kate, the more I feel it's something that ought to be illegal.
+29. 07/01/22: Kara hasn't heard back so she wanted to touch base again.
+She wants to sell me developers in Q3.
+30. 07/01/22: Erik wants to schedule a call to learn about my active dev projects and explore ways they can provide immediate relief to my talent needs and become and on-demand asset for my team.
+These recruiters and programmer sweat shops sure do love their word salads.
+31. 07/01/22: Jenna is a director at a US-based innovative business solutions firm.
+They have offices an resources throughout LATAM to help scale my IT and software development teams.

 [1]: https://www.youtube.com/watch?v=B8C5sjjhsso